danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-When implementing this protocol, you must implement `CollectionOperator` as well as `performOperation(onBatch:completion:)`, which will be called for every item batch.
-You must also specify a batch size, which will be used to split up the collection in batches.
-As with the `ItemOperator`, it's also very important to call the item completion block for this protocol as well.
+When implementing this protocol, you must implement `CollectionOperator` as well as `performOperation(onBatch:completion:)`, which is be called for every batch of items.
+You must also specify a batch size.
+As with the `ItemOperator`, it's very important to call the batch completion block here as well.

 ### Specialized protocols

-We now have three protocols, but still no real benefits other than describing the operations.
-If we were to stop here, we'd still have to implement everything ourselves.
-So let's go a little further.
+We now have three protocols, but still no real benefits.
+If we were to stop here, we'd still have to implement everything ourselves each time we implement one of these protocols.

 We will therefore create even more specialized protocols that will implement the most critical part of the operator in various ways, namely the way the operator operates on the collection.

 ### Parallell item operator

-The simplest specialization we can make of the protocols above, is to create a protocol that performs the operation on all items in parallel, like this:
+The simplest specialization we can make of the protocols above, is to create a protocol that performs an operation on all items in parallel, like this:

 ```swift
 public protocol ParallellItemOperator: ItemOperator {}